abhiTronix/deffcode/README.md

 > We're happy to meet new contributors💗

 We welcome your contributions to help us improve and extend this project.
-If you want to get involved with VidGear development, checkout the **[Contribution Guidelines ▶️][contribute]**
+If you want to get involved with DeFFcode development, checkout the **[Contribution Guidelines ▶️][contribute]**

 We're offering support for DeFFcode on [**Gitter Community Channel**][gitter].
 Come and join the conversation over there!